-This four-bedroom home is on a one-acre parcel with 100 feet of waterfront on the eastern shore of Lake Sammamish.
+This four-bedroom home faces west on a flat one-acre parcel with 100 feet of waterfront on the eastern shore of Lake Sammamish.
 The site is notable because of the stream that meanders through it on its way to the lake.
 Our clients wanted to create a home for their family conducive to a relaxed carefree lakeside lifestyle.
-Our client was drawn to images of other shingled homes we had designed in the Northwest.
+They were drawn to images of other shingle style homes we have designed.
 These homes and theirs are inspired by the summer “cottages” built along the eastern seaboard from the coast of Maine, Rhode Island, Connecticut and eastern Long Island that first appeared in the mid-nineteenth century.
 With personal ties to New England, we have long been drawn to these uniquely American homes designed by such iconic architects as William Ralph Emerson, John Calvin Stevens, McKim, Mead, White and others.
 These homes have a relaxed carefree quality about them that often feel just right for rural waterfront locations.

 Architecture: Stuart Silk Architecture

 Interior Architecture and Finish Selections: Stuart Silk Architects Janae Klein